Nicholaswogan/VolcGases/README.md

 ## Other

 The directory `examples` contains an example calculation.
-Also, the directory `article_calculations` calculations for a science article I am writing using this function.
+Also, the directory `article_calculations` contains calculations for a science article I am writing using this code.